Pickled Eggs

 Instructions

-• Combine 1 cup of water and the beet in a small pot and bring to a simmer.
+• Combine 1 cup of the water and the beet in a small pot and bring to a simmer.
 Cook for 20 minutes, or until the beet pieces are fork-tender.
-Add the vinegar, remaining 1 cup water, sugar, and salt and simmer for 1 minute, or until the sugar is dissolved.
+Add the remaining 1 cup water, the vinegar, sugar, and salt and simmer for 1 minute, or until the sugar is dissolved.
 Let the brine cool to room temperature.

 • Transfer the brine to a large jar, 2 medium jars, or a medium glass bowl.
 If you're making yellow eggs, stir in a pinch of turmeric, if desired, for a brighter yellow color.
 Add the eggs, make sure they are submerged (you can top them off with an additional 1-2 tablespoons water if you need to).
 Cover and chill overnight.
 The eggs will intensify in flavor and color the longer they are pickled.
 We suggest waiting at least 2-3 days before eating them.
 Store in the fridge for up to 1 week.

-• When you're ready to eat, season the halves with pinches of salt and pepper.
+• When you're ready to eat, slice in half and season with pinches of salt and pepper.

 Notes